Carbide Factory, Bydgoszcz: Nazi transit camp

 Nazi authorities had decided to establish labor camps in August 1941, stating that all persons displaced from Pomerania and not eligible for Germanisation were to remain in these camps permanently.

-To that end, the factory premises were leased to the "Umwandererzentralstelle (UWZ) Danzig-Westpreussenof" (Central office for Emigrants in Gdańsk-West Prussia), coordinating the expulsion of Poles, Ukrainians and Jews.
+To that end, the factory premises were leased to the "Umwandererzentralstelle (UWZ) Danzig-Westpreußen" (Central office for Emigrants in Gdańsk-West Prussia), coordinating the expulsion of Poles, Ukrainians and Jews.

-The "UWZ Danzig-Westpreussenof", having liquidated the resettlement camp in Tczew in March 1941, decided that the former Smukała's plant would take over this function.
+The "UWZ Danzig-Westpreußen", having liquidated the resettlement camp in Tczew in March 1941, decided that the former Smukała's plant would take over this function.
 Following an agreement (in August 1941) between the head of the Security Police and the factory administrator, the camp started operating on September 1, 1941.

 It used part of the area: the administration building, a shed, the storage facilities and a workers building.

 The policy of Germanisation of Pomerania dictated that this camp (similarly to those in Potulice and Toruń) was directed towards the rural population of Polish origin living in the newly created Reichsgau Danzig-West Prussia (i.e. the north-western part of Poland).
 The places emptied by the displaced Poles were aimed to receive German settlers from Eastern Europe.

 After arriving at the camp, the prisoners were selected: those capable of working, aged 14 to 60, were taken to forced labor, the sick, the elderly and women with children were detained in the camp.
 The prisoners lived in three unheated factory warehouses, in a brick shed and in a barn together with the cattle.
 They slept on a concrete floor.
 Babies were given a cup of skim milk once a week.

 Extremely hard work was a daily task: in particular, prisoners took over the rebuilding of the water dam destroyed by retreating Poles.

 With the camp located on both sides of the Brda River, the exhausted prisoners had to travel about a kilometer in order to get to the canteen.

 From September 1, 1942, the Smukała's camp was subordinated to the Potulice's facility.
 In February 1943, the establishment was closed and the prisoners transferred to Potulice.

 On May 3, 1943, an area of the ex-factory not used by the closed camp was sold to "Energieversorgung Westpreußens" (Power supply of West Prussia), with the project to rebuild the hydroelectric power plant: this plan was never implemented.